Beacon Marketing: Advertising Opportunities & Limits

 There’s no limit with ad formats, either.
 You can use all standard and rich media formats.
 And you can hyper-customize what customers see, serving dynamic content based on time of day, weather, distance from the location, among others.

-Current Best Use Cases for Beacon Marketing
+Current Best Use Cases for Beacon Advertising

-- Reaching loyalists: as we said earlier, there’s a small, loyal audience who will complete all the steps needed for effective beacon marketing.
+- Reaching loyalists: as we said earlier, there’s a small, loyal audience who will complete all the steps needed for effective beacon ads.
 Since loyal customers deliver 40% of store revenue, the value of engaging these customers sometimes outweighs the reduction in scale.

 - Gathering In-Store Behavioral Data: this is more geared towards the retailers who would like to get a better understanding of how their shoppers are interacting with their store.
 This can help with store design optimizations, in-store marketing opportunities and much more.